kubernetes/website/docs/tasks/administer-cluster/dns-custom-nameservers.md

 ### "Default" DNS Policy

 If `dnsPolicy` is set to “Default”, then the name resolution configuration is inherited from the node that the pods run on.

-Custom upstream nameservers and stub domains cannot be used in conjunction with this DNS policy.
+Custom upstream nameservers and stub domains cannot be used in conjunction with this policy.

 ### "ClusterFirst" DNS Policy

 If the `dnsPolicy` is set to "ClusterFirst", name resolution is handled differently, *depending on whether stub-domain and upstream DNS servers are configured*.

-If they are *not* configured, any query that does not match the configured cluster domain suffix, such as "www.kubernetes.io", is forwarded to the upstream nameserver inherited from the node.
+**Without custom configurations**: Any query that does not match the configured cluster domain suffix, such as "www.kubernetes.io", is forwarded to the upstream nameserver inherited from the node.

-If stub domains and upstream DNS servers are configured (as in the [previous example](#configuring-stub-domain-and-upstream-dns-servers)), DNS queries will be routed according to the following flow:
+**With custom configurations**: If stub domains and upstream DNS servers are configured (as in the [previous example](#configuring-stub-domain-and-upstream-dns-servers)), DNS queries will be routed according to the following flow:

 1. The query is first sent to the DNS caching layer in kube-dns.

-1. From the DNS caching layer, the suffix of the request is examined and then forwarded to the appropriate DNS, based on the following cases:
+1. From the caching layer, the suffix of the request is examined and then forwarded to the appropriate DNS, based on the following cases:

    * *Names with the cluster suffix* (e.g.".cluster.local"): The request is sent to kube-dns.

    * *Names with the stub domain suffix* (e.g. ".acme.local"): The request is sent to the configured custom DNS resolver (e.g. listening at 1.2.3.4).